 Dear [your local MP’s name will be automatically entered],

-The political activities of charities are already strictly regulated and constrained by the Charities Act 2013 and the Commonwealth Electoral Act 1918 as well as the Australian Charities and Not-for-Profits Commission (ACNC),
+The activities of charities are already strictly regulated by the Charities Act 2013 and the existing Commonwealth Electoral Act 1918 and are overseen by the Australian Charities and Not-for-Profits Commission (ACNC).

 [Your name will be automatically added]